Custom eLearning Solutions

 Example:

-A situational simulation allows stormwater teams to practise responding to heavy rain events.
+Prepare teams for pressure before it shows up in route efficiency, safety performance, or compliance confidence.
 Participants choose the order of sampling, the cadence of notifications and which diversion checks to perform under time pressure.
 After the exercise, the system provides a suggested inspection plan for the next day.

 Upskilling Modules